bwa-mem2/bwa-mem2/README.md

 ## BWA-MEM2-LISA

 bwa-mem2-lisa is an accelerated version of bwa-mem2 where we accelerated the seeding phase of bwa-mem2 using: 1.
 LISA (Learned-Indexes for Sequence Analysis) and 2. binary interval tree.
-Our accelerated seeding kernels achieve up to 4.5x speedup compared to the seeding phace of bwa-mem2.
+Our accelerated seeding kernels achieve up to 4.5x speedup compared to the seeding phase of bwa-mem2.
 Note that, bwa-mem2-lisa produces the exact same output as bwa-mem2.
 LISA requires an external training library that runs on Rust.
 Rust is trivial to install, see https://rustup.rs/ and add its path to .bashrc file.
 Rust installation only takes a few seconds.